 The remuneration for the Non-Executive Directors is determined by the Board as a whole and consists of fees for their services in connection with Board and Board Committee meetings and, where relevant, for additional services such as chairing a Board Committee.
 Non-executive directors do not participate in decisions about their own remuneration.
-They are not eligible for pension scheme membership or bonus schemes but they do participate in the Company's share option scheme.
+They are not eligible to participate in the Company's pension, bonus or share option schemes.